BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 View Shade 5 Safety Glasses on Amazon

-Regarding consumables, the torch allows the use of drag-style consumables with the option to install a drag shield over the nozzle for template or stencil work.
-This is useful for repetitive cuts or fine details on a CNC table.
+Regarding consumables, the torch can use drag-style consumables.
+You can also install a drag shield over the nozzle for template or stencil work, which is handy for repetitive parts on a CNC table.

 🔧 Performance in Manual Cuts

-On 1/4″ and in piercing tests, the cut quality was quite clean.
-There was one instance where a spot needed a second pass, but overall the cut line remained well-defined with little dross on straight sections.
+On 1/4″ and in piercing tests, the cut quality was much cleaner.
+There was one spot that needed a second pass, but the cut line stayed defined and straight sections had minimal dross.

 Close up of plasma cut edge showing cut quality